 Metafield structureAnchor link to section titled "Metafield structure"

 - Namespace: A container for a group of metafields.
 Grouping metafields within a namespace prevents your metafields from conflicting with other metafields with the same key name.

 Type: The type of data that the metafield stores.

 Value: The data to store in the metafield.
 The value is always stored as a string, regardless of the metafield's type.

 Metafield structure examplesAnchor link to section titled "Metafield structure examples"

-For example, a clothing shop might use metafields to store the care instructions for its clothing products.
-The shop could create separate metafields for washing and drying instructions, and then group them by using the namespace
+In the following GraphQL examples, a merchant that sells clothing uses metafields to store the care instructions for each product.
+The online store has separate metafields for washing and drying instructions, which are grouped by the

 instructions namespace.
 Each product can have a different value for each metafield.
 A metafield set includes all the data for a particular metafield.

 Developer resources for metafieldsAnchor link to section titled "Developer resources for metafields"